dryayeet/best_compiler_ever/docs/report.md

 - Implement a proper register allocator using graph coloring
 - Add optimization passes on the TAC (constant folding, dead code elimination)
 - Extend NLP diagnostics with longer n-gram context for improved suggestions
+- Add animated token-by-token stepping in the web visualizer
+- Add parse tree visualization as a collapsible tree diagram